SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 If you are a buyer and are looking for a product to buy, your laptop is the client, your request for a URL goes via interconnected servers managed by the DNS (Domain Name System) to the seller's computer (another client) and serves back the content hosted on an URL once again through this network of servers back to your laptop or mobile device all in a matter of micro-seconds.

-## How HTML, CSS & JavaScript are parsed on the Web
+## How HTML, CSS and JavaScript are parsed on the Web

 When a request comes in to the client - your computer with your HTML (Hyper Text Markup Language), CSS (Cascading Style Sheets) and JavaScript files - via your computer's operating system allows the files on your system to be read by or parsed by the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web, browser.